wienslab/wienslab.github.io/_pages/research.md

 Unfortunately, the places that are hit hardest by infectious diseases often also have the spottiest data.
 These infections can get missed because of:

-     :toilet:  mild symptoms or asymptomatic infections <br/>
+     :toilet:  mild or asymptomatic infections <br/>
      :hospital:  barriers to healthcare access <br/>
      🧪  limited testing resources <br/>